Optimizing Time Series Forecasting Architectures: A Hierarchical Neural Architecture Search Approach: Experiments

+We further show the scores of the architectures that do not contain the target operations in Figure~\ref{fig:randomWOOpsPerformance}.
+In this case, a higher score indicates that the target function is more important for the target task.
+Results show that many operations have different impacts on the searched architectures.
+For instance, missing N-BEATS-Trend results in a poorer optimal architecture for the ECL dataset, while a missing separated TCN results in a poorer mean-performing architecture on the same dataset.
+For the traffic dataset, removing the same operation could even yield a better-performing set of architectures.
+This shows that even the same operation might have a completely different influence on the architectures in the search space.

-\subsection{Model efficiency analysis~}
+\subsection{Model Efficiency Analysis~}

-The growing demands for forecasting models have proposed more challenges to the forecasting networks: the network should be fast such that it can quickly predict the following trend.
+The growing demand for forecasting models has posed more challenges to the forecasting networks: the network should be fast, so that it can quickly predict the following trend.
 Additionally, networks need to contain fewer parameters and consume less memory so we can deploy them on embedded systems.

 To further show that our network could find an efficient and strong network, we ask all the networks to do a single forward pass and backpropagation with the series within the Traffic and ECL dataset, where each series contains 862 and 321 variables, respectively.
 We set the batch size of the series to 32 and the look-back window size to 96.
 The networks are then asked to predict the future series with a forecasting horizon of 96.
-This experiment is executed on one single Nvidia 2080 TI graph card with 11 GB GPU RAM \footnote{However, we search the one-shot model on an Nvidia A100 GPU with 40 GB GPU RAM.}.
+This experiment is executed on one single Nvidia 2080 TI GPU with 11 GB GPU RAM\footnote{However, we search the one-shot model on an Nvidia A100 GPU with 40 GB GPU RAM.}.
 Due to this memory constraint, some of the networks, such as ModernTCN, cannot fit into this GPU with our setup and do not appear in this comparison.

-As shown in Figure~\ref{fig:latency_traffic}, while having a comparable performance with iTransformer and PatchTST on the traffic dataset, our approach requires around 2x less GPU memories and is faster than the iTransformer and 3x less GPU memories and speed up compared to PatchTST during the training phases.
-During the test phases, the required GPU memory is even further reduced to around 300 MB, which is 4x less than the iTransformer and 6x less than the PatchTST, and only requires \mbox{3x} more memories compared to a linear layer.
-A similar trend can be observed on the ECL dataset: \Ourname{} requires 5x less GPU memories and is 2x faster than PatchTST to achieve a better performance.
+As shown in Figure~\ref{fig:latency_traffic}, while having a comparable performance with iTransformer and PatchTST on the traffic dataset, our approach requires around 2x less GPU memory and is faster than the iTransformer and 3x less GPU memory and speed up compared to PatchTST during the training phases.
+During the test phases, the required GPU memory is even further reduced to around 300 MB, which is 4x less than the iTransformer and 6x less than the PatchTST, and only requires \mbox{3x} more memory compared to a linear layer.
+A similar trend can be observed on the ECL dataset: \Ourname{} requires 7x less GPU memory and is 2.8x faster than PatchTST to achieve a better performance.